AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 coffee ${HOME}/scripts/cli.coffee solarized-transparent-${newmode} -o ${HOME}/.config/i3/config --reload
 ```

-If my pull request gets accepted upstream, I'll then be able to use the normal
+If my pull request gets accepted upstream, I'll be able to use the normal
 i3-style script instead of the current coffee command.

 For my statusbar, I only used accent colors to underline each i3block.